syamsathyan/Thoughts-Of-Things/README.md

-SIGNAL - IOT
+Thoughts-Of-Things (ToT Commons)
 ===================
 #### A set of commonly used highly optimized routines, classes and functions.
-> Born out of our experiment's in IOT
+> Born out of our experiment's in Secure-IOT
-> Mostly old school libs rewritten for IOT and DataScience labs with a prioritization on lightweight alternatives
+> Mostly old school libs rewritten for Safe-IOT and DataScience labs with a prioritization on lightweight alternatives

 1. **FastFixedPump** - Fast Collection with ability to pump out (evict) fixed number of elements per access, threads safe and implemented for an IOT application where sensory data eviction required at periodic intervals as fixed parts
 2. **CyclicFixedPump** - Fast Collection with ability to pump (cycle) without emptying the contents